Dhvani173/Fashion_Retail_Analytics/README.md

 - Visualize insights via an interactive Power

 ## 📊 Exploratory Data Analysis (EDA) Summary
-📈 Sales Trends: Peak purchasing occurred in [insert peak month], with higher sales on weekends.
+📈 Sales Trends: Peak purchasing occurred in November, with higher sales on weekends.

 🛍️ Top Items: "Handbag", "Tank Top", and "Leggings" were the highest-revenue products.